 - HTC Vive: 3.5mm headphone input/concealed USB input

-- HTC Vive Pro: High-performance headphones with a built-in amplifier
+- HTC Vive Pro: High-performance Hi-Res certified headphones with a built-in amplifier and 3D spatial sound

 - Both offer built-in microphones, the HTC Vive Pro includes dual microphones with active noise cancellation